dorythecat/TransforMate/docs/commands/roulette/remove_item.md

 ---

 ## Usages
-The command is used to remove an existing roulette in the server it is executed in.
-The command will fail if no roulette with the given name exists.
+The command is used to remove an existing roulette item from a roulette in the server it is executed in.
+The command will fail if no roulette with the given name exists, or if no item with the given name exists in the roulette.

 ---